NiBuch/LackRack-20XX/README.md

 <tr>
 <td width="255" height="345"><img src="https://github.com/NiBuch/LackRack-20XX/blob/master/img/IMG_20170102_152336.jpg" width="255" height="345"></td>
-<td>I used blue painter's tape to hold the legs together, but any clamp/tape will work.
+<td colspan="2">I used blue painter's tape to hold the legs together, but any clamp/tape will work.
 Once you have the legs
 together, lay your rails down the edge you'll be attaching them to.
 I attached mine such that the rackmount holes were inside the rack (invisible from the front), but it was a strictly aesthetic decision.
 Regardless of whether your rackmount holes are rear- or front-facing, make sure that the non-rackmount holes on the rails